WIS-MICC-CellObservatory/Methods/3D Cellpose training.md

 In Fiji:
 1. Open the 3D image and find a region of the image containing relevant information (~10 cells to be segmented).
 2. Create a "Rectangle selection" of that region and Duplicate it (right click).
 When duplicating, select consecutive slices and up to 2 consecuitive channels relevant for the segmentation.
+<img width="428" height="329" alt="image" src="https://github.com/user-attachments/assets/ed407590-62fe-4153-ad25-a9942e2f3181" />

 (In case the 2 channels are not consecutive, you need to create a subset of the image first, where the channels in between the 2 channels are ommited.
 For that use **Image>Hyperstacks>Make Subset**)

-<img width="428" height="329" alt="image" src="https://github.com/user-attachments/assets/ed407590-62fe-4153-ad25-a9942e2f3181" />
-3. Save the cropped image with a meaningfull name (e.g., adding "_crop1" to the original name)
+3. Save the cropped image with a meaningfull name (e.g., adding "_crop1" suffix to the original name)
 4. Repeat these steps for other reagions of interest in the image and in other images

 ## 2. Cellpose initial 3D segmentation